kubernetes-sigs/cluster-api-provider-openstack/README.md

 | OpenStack Provider v1alpha2 (v0.2)              | + | ✓ | + | ✓ | + | + | + |
 | OpenStack Provider v1alpha3 (v0.3)              | + | + | + | ✓ | ✓ | ✓ | ✓ |

-**NOTE:** : The development team has a CI using [non HA template](./templates/cluster-template-without-lb.yaml) running on latest OpenStack devstack and that covers most of ✓ at above table.
-Some versions are tested against [HA template](./templates/cluster-template.yaml).

 Test status:
 * `✓` tested
 * `+` should work, but we weren't able to test it